Ever wonder what the Bible says about shooting stars? Or ask yourself what a shooting star means in the Bible?

 What Do Shooting Stars Mean in the Bible?

 At the end of the day, shooting stars as we think of them probably don’t have any solid or central significance in the Bible.
 Stars carry great significance and meaning in certain passages, but there’s no clear overarching theme when it comes to shooting stars.
+The same is true when it comes to looking to butterflies as signs.

 And that’s okay!
 If nothing else, we know that the self-existent God created them.